ihr486/Soyogi/README.md

 with only one I2S master clock source.

 ## Development status
-As of August 2015, the implementation is almost complete, if not fully.
+As of December 2015, the decoder is apparently functional (decoder functionality is frozen), whereas there should be potential bugs when an irregular stream is given.
 Several Vorbis files were successfully decoded to clear PCM samples.
 There is currently no plan to support Floor 0 and Submaps.